orchetect/OSCKit/README.md

 - [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket) is used by the `OSCKit` target for network sockets.
 - [SwiftASCII](https://github.com/orchetect/SwiftASCII) is used for ASCII string and character formatting and validation.

-## Documentation

-Refer to this README for an overview of library features and syntax, and check out the [example projects](Examples).

 ## Author

 Coded by a bunch of 🐹 hamsters in a trenchcoat that calls itself [@orchetect](https://github.com/orchetect).